Disjointness of M\"{o}bius from asymptotically periodic functions: Introduction

+It is unknown if the converse of the above proposition is true.
+It is proved in Proposition \ref{the tested property of moebius} that the disjointness of M\"obius from all strongly asymptotically periodic functions is equivalent to that for any given $k$,

-Although many asymptotically periodic functions cannot be realized in topological dynamical systems with zero topological entropy, they can be approximately measure-theoretically by realizable functions (see Theorem \ref{zero entropy function approach}).
-This leads to the following result. \begin{theorem} Assume that the Sarnak M\"{o}bius Disjointness Conjecture is true, then Problem \ref{disjointness of mobius function with all asymptotically periodic functions} holds. \end{theorem}
+Although many asymptotically periodic functions cannot be realized in topological dynamical systems with zero topological entropy, they can be approximated measure-theoretically by realizable functions (see Theorem \ref{zero entropy function approach}).
+This leads to the following result. \begin{theorem} Assume that Sarnak's M\"{o}bius Disjointness Conjecture is true, then Problem \ref{disjointness of mobius function with all asymptotically periodic functions} holds. \end{theorem}